ValerieMauduit/AoC2022/README.md

 ### Day 20: Grove Positioning System

-My main problem was that I didn't deal welll with the case when a number is higher than the length of the list.
+My main problem was that I didn't deal well with the case when a number is higher than the length of the list.
 I had to add another test, that I did manually on a sheet of paper.
 And then: I returned the good list, but the last digit on the first place.
 It is totally OK, but as I also checked the complete list in my test, I had to figure out it...
 And to change the expected value.

+Concerning the second star, as I used congruences from the beginning, I had no difficulty.
+I only needed to ensure that I didn't recalculate the position of each number before mixing the list again.

 ### Day 21: Monkey Math